 We talked about opinions in general but traveling will surprisingly change it.
 It’ll make you appreciate all races, be it a nomad or people living in the city.

-Improved my spiritual health and get rid of my political stress
+Improved my spiritual health

 I feel happy meeting other nationality that has the same principles with me.
 Hearing their experiences especially the challenges in exercising their faith motivates me.

 Although they were from different parts of the world and spoke languages I partially understand, I sensed their love for me and their eagerness to help.
 I felt closer to my spiritual family than ever before.